58 Common Phrases for Effortless Business Telephone Calls in English

 2. [Company name], [your name] speaking.

-This second one is a shorter greeting: Quick Translations, Alice speaking.
+Quick Translations, Alice speaking.

 3. Hello, this is [your name] from [company name].

-“Hello, this is Neil Jenkins from ABC Travels.
+Hello, this is Neil Jenkins from ABC Travels.

-5. May I speak to [person’s name]?
+4. May I please speak to [person’s name]?

-May I (please) speak to Mr. Smith?
+May I please speak to Mr. Smith?

-6. I’d like to speak to [person’s name], please.
+5. I’d like to speak to [person’s name], please.

-For example, “I’d like to speak to Mr. Smith, please.”
 You may use this one when you’re quite sure the person is available to talk to you.

 I’m calling to ask about your current printing promotion.

-8. I just wanted to ask…
+7. I just wanted to ask…

-I just wanted to ask if you need any more articles for next month’s magazine.
+I (just) wanted to ask if you need any more articles for next month’s magazine.

-9. Could you tell me…?
+8. Could you tell me…?